Japanese Knotweed Removal Cost

 Post your job

-These prices are approximate and can vary depending on site accessibility, infestation severity, and additional labour costs.
+These prices are approximate and can vary depending on site accessibility, infestation severity, any additional labour costs, and the overall treatment area, as larger areas often work out cheaper per m².

 Labour Cost to Remove Japanese Knotweed & Timescales